-- Parents/Carers are expected to: - Support their child in adhering to the Code of Conduct The Wolfreton Way for Positive Discipline. - Inform the academy of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with the Head of House, Pastoral Manager or class teacher. - Check and sign the planner each week and encourage their child to keep up to date.
+- Parents/Carers are expected to: - Support their child in adhering to the Code of Conduct The Wolfreton Way for Positive Discipline. - o Inform the academy of any changes in circumstances that may affect their child's behaviour. - o Discuss any behavioural concerns with the Head of House, Pastoral Manager or class teacher. - o Check Class Charts each week and discuss rewards and comments with their child.